haproxy/haproxy/doc/lua-api/index.rst

   In case of error, the method returns nil followed by a string describing the error.
 In case of success, the method returns 1.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :returns: 1 or nil.

-  Note: The function socket.connect is available and is a shortcut for the creation of client sockets.
+  Note: The function Socket.connect is available and is a shortcut for the creation of client sockets.

   Note: Starting with LuaSocket 2.0, the settimeout method affects the behavior of connect, causing it to return with an error in case of a timeout.
-If that happens, you can still call socket.select with the socket in the sendt table.
+If that happens, you can still call Socket.select with the socket in the sendt table.
   The socket will be writable when the connection is established.

-.. js:function:: socket.connect_ssl(socket, address, port)
+.. js:function:: Socket.connect_ssl(socket, address, port)

   Same behavior than the function socket:connect, but uses SSL.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.
   :returns: 1 or nil.

-.. js:function:: socket.getpeername(socket)
+.. js:function:: Socket.getpeername(socket)

   Returns information about the remote side of a connected client object.